 Compiled from the article: The next generation discovery citation indexes — a review of the landscape in 2020 (I) by Aaron Tay, Academic librarian Singapore Management University.

-scite Search is a Brooklyn-based startup that helps researchers better discover and evaluate scientific articles through Smart Citations–citations that display the context of the citation and describe whether the article provides supporting or contradicting evidence.
+scite Search is a Brooklyn-based startup that helps researchers discover and evaluate scientific articles.
+It uses Smart Citations that display the context and describe whether the article provides supporting or contradictory evidence.

 Semantic Scholar - AI-Powered Research Tool - provides free, AI-driven search and discovery tools, and open resources for the global research community.
-We index over 200 million academic papers sourced from publisher partnerships, data providers, and web crawls.
+It indexes over 200 million academic papers sourced from publisher partnerships, data providers, and web crawls.

-Scinapse - Academic search engine - Scinapse's algorithm offers the best search results for academic papers based on the published date, citations, publisher, and many more
+Scinapse - Academic search engine algorithms offer the best search results for academic papers based on the published date, citations, publisher, and many more

 The systematic review follows a rigorous, replicable method that minimises bias (Tranfield et al., 2003).
 This example adopts a systematic literature review based on the three steps outlined by Tranfield et al. (2003):